javasmuse/LordOfTheObjects/README.md

 This is a Team Project that adds the potential for conflict amongst programmers and the rewards of collaboration.

+As designed the game could be expanded to include more user choices, more scenes, and allow for non-PRG / Extra characters to fight along side 'Our Hero' by use of the class / Objects to define health points and experience points for all characters.

 # Technologies Used:

 - Java